 Here is why I don’t like it.
 It is just not self-conscious enough about its own motives.
 An example comes from this month’s article “Defend non-compliance with guidelines in the chart.”
 The article begins by repeating the title.
 The next sentence is, “The plaintiff’s attorney will use it against you.”

 This is all fine and good.
-Doctors sometimes should deviate from clinical guidelines and they should explain why they did not conform to them.
-And, yes, plaintiffs’ medical malpractice attorneys are going to shove it down their throat if they do not document their deviation and the basis for it.
+Doctors sometimes should deviate from clinical guidelines, and they should explain why they did not conform to them.
+And, yes, plaintiffs’ medical malpractice attorneys will shove it down their throat if they do not document their deviation and the basis for it.

 The article quotes a neonatologist, Dr. Jonathan M. Fanaroff, who is both a physician and a lawyer, to make the point.
 “It is important to show both your clinical reasoning and also that there was an adequate reason to deviate from the guideline.”
 (Note to my four children: if you can get a gig as a neonatologist, don’t dampen my joy by becoming a lawyer, too.
 Please.)

 No kidding, really.
-In fact, as I started reading the article, I thought maybe the doctor was being quoted out of context talking about good patient care.
-But then the doctor goes on to describe a Mississippi case from 2006, Vede v.
+In fact, as I started reading the article, I thought maybe the doctor was being quoted out of context talking about excellent patient care.
+But then the doctor describes a Mississippi case from 2006, Vede v.
 Delta Regional Medical Center 933 So.2d 310 (Miss.
 Ct.
 App.
 2006), that ostensibly proves this point.

-This was a case where the plaintiff developed a decubitus ulcer – a bed sore – allegedly as the result of hospital’s negligent failure to turn the plaintiff at regular intervals, which the standard of care requires to prevent a bedsore.
+This was a case where the plaintiff developed a decubitus ulcer – a bedsore – allegedly as the result of a hospital’s negligent failure to turn the plaintiff at regular intervals, which the standard of care requires in preventing a bedsore.
 But the doctors at the hospital had a good reason for failing to turn the patient: they found that he was struggling with airway clearance and were afraid of a fluid volume deficit and an infection from the turning based on the patient’s specific case.

 This is such a straw man.
-We all agree these could all be good reasons in a particular case to turn the patient less frequently (although, geez, I wonder about informed consent on a call like that).
-We can all also agree that writing it down makes it seem less like you are making excuses in hindsight for negligent care if you spell out what you are doing in the first place.
-But couldn’t the article – albeit short – point out that this weapon to fight off medical malpractice lawsuits is not the endgame, but just a happy byproduct of properly caring for and treating patients.
+We all agree these could all be excellent reasons in a particular case to turn the patient less frequently (although, geez, I wonder about informed consent on a call like that).
+We can all also agree that writing it down makes it seem less like you are making excuses in hindsight for negligent care if you spell out what you are doing.
+But couldn’t the article – albeit short – point out that this weapon to fight off medical malpractice lawsuits is not the endgame, but just a fortunate byproduct of properly caring for and treating patients.